 The Department of Political Science encourages majors to complete at least one internship in the field.
 Internships provide opportunities to test theory in practice, to gather information for senior thesis research, to be active participants in the political process, and to investigate possible careers.

 Political science majors have opportunities to work closely with faculty on their own research projects and as research assistants.
 Political science majors have a successful record of presenting their research at professional conferences and have even published their work in professional journals.

 Model UN and Political Science Honor Society

 Political science students also have the opportunity to participate in Model UN and get involved in our award-winning chapter of the national political science honor society, Pi Sigma Alpha.

 Hartwick political science graduates go on to earn graduate degrees in political science or allied fields such as public administration.
 Some find employment working for members of Congress, other government agencies, and they work as teachers, journalists, and business people, among other careers.
-A number of Hartwick political science majors attend law school and go on to practice law in a variety of fields.
+A number of Hartwick political science majors work with our pre-law program to prepare for law school and go on to practice law in a variety of fields.

 Graduate School Opportunities

 Hartwick political science graduates are heavily recruited by the Cornell Institute for Public Affairs MPA Program.
 Our graduates consistently standout and are actively engaged in all the Cornell MPA program has to offer.
 They are successful and have forged exciting careers in the public and private sectors.

 The Cornell Institute for Public Affairs program requires: strong writing and communications skills, solid data analytical skills, and the desire to engage in the world to make it better.
 These form the foundation of a Hartwick College degree.